Talus-Network/move-binding/sui-move-ptb/README.md

 (especially the same object handle across multiple Move calls). `PtbBuilder` reuses identical inputs to keep PTBs compact and make reuse natural.

+Additional rules for object inputs:

+- Shared inputs are unified by `(object_id, initial_shared_version)` and upgraded to the most permissive mutability mode when the same shared object is added multiple times.
+- Duplicate object ids across input objects and receiving objects are rejected early (matching Sui’s `DuplicateObjectRefInput` class of errors).

 Exception: `Input::FundsWithdrawal` is intentionally **not** deduplicated (duplicates can be meaningful).